 Are we “woke” to the presence of our amazing God?
-Or are we guilty of doing life with blinders that keep us from recognizing God’s majesty all around us?
+Or are we so dependent upon our own strength that we fail to acknowledge His majesty all around us?

 For 50+ years, Josh McDowell Ministry has been leading seekers into a deeper knowledge of God’s truth and power.
 We offer you our accumulated knowledge and research to help you find truth and encouragement to live a healthy and whole life in Christ.

-The great C. S. Lewis added, “A man can no more diminish God’s glory by refusing to worship Him than a lunatic can put out the sun by scribbling the word ‘darkness’ on the walls of his cell.”
+To those choosing to believe that the highly ordered, intricately detailed system that sustains our lives created itself, the great C. S. Lewis would reply, “A man can no more diminish God’s glory by refusing to worship Him than a lunatic can put out the sun by scribbling the word ‘darkness’ on the walls of his cell.”

-In answering that question, we discover a love so wide and high and vast and deep that it should make us fall to our knees in thankfulness.
-God considers us — you and me — the highlight of His vast creation.
+In answering that question, we discover a love so wide and high and vast and deep that it should draw us to our knees in awe.
+I don’t know about you, but as this coronavirus forces the world to its knees, reminding me of how little control and power I actually have, I take comfort in the assurance of God’s majesty and love.

 - Do you want to have a relationship with Jesus?
 Start here.